 Len has a degree in Safety Science from Indiana University of Pennsylvania and a Master’s in Business Administration from Marywood University in Scranton, PA.
 He also attended the Executive Leadership program at Penn State University in State College, PA.

-Research and Process Engineer
+Manager Research and Application Engineer

 Lavanya joined AirGreen in 2019 after receiving her Master’s Degree in Mechanical Engineering from the University of Delaware.
 As a part of the University of Delaware’s Graduate Student Industry Partnership (GSIP) program, Lavanya gained familiarity with the concept of Liquid Desiccant Air Conditioning and worked on a thermodynamic calculation model for a single-stage Liquid Desiccant Air Conditioner.
 She had been part of the Information Decision Science laboratory at the University of Delaware and worked on a heuristic model of manually driven vehicles and connected automated vehicles merging at an intersection.
 Prior to that, Lavanya obtained her Bachelor’s of Technology in Mechanical Engineering from Sri Venkateswara University, Tirupati, India.